Animal Behavior Clinic

 Do you need help managing your companion animal’s annoying habits or dangerous behaviors?

 We are here to provide humane, scientifically based counseling and training.
 As veterinary medicine and training experts, we are uniquely qualified to diagnose and treat medical, dietary, social, and learning issues that may be contributing to problem behaviors.
-By choosing the University of Tennessee Veterinary Medical Center's Animal Behavior Clinic, you and your animal will receive an individualized treatment plan, extensive behavior modification coaching, and post-consultation support from two animal behavior experts.
-Dr. Julie Albright, one of 60 board-certified veterinary behaviorist in the US, and Nelle Wyatt, a licensed veterinary technician and certified dog trainer, work together with you and pet to address behavior problems.
+By choosing the University of Tennessee Veterinary Medical Center’s Animal Behavior Clinic, you and your animal will receive an individualized treatment plan, extensive behavior modification coaching, and post-consultation support from two animal behavior experts.
+Dr. Julie Albright, one of 60 board-certified veterinary behaviorists in the US, and Rachel Lees, a licensed veterinary technician who specializes in veterinary behavior, work together with you and pet to address behavior problems.

 Common Behavioral Problems

 - separation anxiety, thunderstorm phobias, aggression to people or other animals, OCDs (circling, light/shadow chasing), jumping, house soiling, hyperactivity, barking, and cognitive decline in geriatric dogs